Pennsylvania Senate contest headed toward a recount, and possibly litigation

 Counties must begin the recount no later than Nov.
 20 and must finish by noon on Nov.
 26. It largely involves running paper ballots through high-speed scanners, a process that former election officials say might not change the outcome by more than a few hundred votes.

-”It is an infinitesimal number, compared to the overall vote totals," said Jeff Greenberg, a former Mercer County elections director.
+”It is an infinitesimal number, compared to the overall vote totals," said Jeff Greenburg, a former Mercer County elections director.

 Meanwhile, McCormick was in Washington this week, attending Senate orientation and caucus meetings to pick a new leader after Republicans won control of the U.S. Senate in last week's election that saw Donald Trump win the White House.

-Note: This story has been corrected to reflect that the former Mercer County elections director quoted about the U.S. Senate race is Jeff Greenburg, not Jeff Greenberg.